-The University community will be notified of meetings through announcements in the University Letter and Research Newsletter.
-Committee members will be notified through the office of Research Development and Compliance and will be sent all necessary supporting information concerning research proposals.
+Notice of meetings will occur through announcements in the University Letter and Research Newsletter, and a meeting calendar will be available on the Committee website.
+Committee members will be notified through the office of Research Development & Compliance and will be sent all necessary supporting information concerning research proposals.

 Committee reports and recommendations will be prepared for and submitted to the Vice President for Research and Economic Development.

 Document Management and Retention

 The office of the Vice President for Research and Economic Development will retain all records regarding research project applications (regardless of whether it is approved) for at least three (3) years.
 For all applications that are approved and the research initiated, the Vice President for Research and Economic Development must retain all records regarding that research for at least three (3) years after completion of the research.

 A simple majority of voting members will constitute the necessary quorum for conduct of official business.
 Committee members who leave the room due to a conflict of interest cannot be counted towards quorum.
 If quorum is lost during the meeting, the Committee cannot conduct voting until it is restored.

 Amendment of Charter

 Should any amendments to this Charter be required the Committee Chairperson or Vice Chairperson will work with the Committee in developing suitable language.
 Proposed changes will be submitted to the President for approval in a timely manner.

 This University Committee Charter is effective as of July 1, 2014.